 Some key differences between service management and project management are:

-• The service management process includes designing, creating, delivering, supporting, and managing the overall lifecycles of IT services.
-The project management process includes initiation, planning, execution, delivery, control, and closing of projects.
+- The service management process includes designing, creating, delivering, supporting, and managing the overall lifecycles of IT services.
+The client project management process includes initiation, planning, execution, delivery, control, and closing of projects.

-• The main objective of service management is to ensure that the right processes, technology, and members are set up so that the organization can achieve its business goals while project management’s main objective is to complete temporary projects that are part of achieving larger organizational goals.
+- Service management aims to ensure that the organization sets up the right processes, technology, and members to achieve its business goals, while project management focuses on completing temporary projects that are part of achieving larger organizational goals.

-• Service management is more outcome-based than output-based while project management is output-based, not outcome-based.
+- Service management focuses more on outcomes than outputs, while project management is output-based rather than outcome-based.

 Service management and project management techniques have a few similarities, as well.